LinErinG/nu-linz/README.md

   * SSWIDL
   * NuSTARDAS (only needed for pipeline, spectroscopy, and a couple other things)

-And the following sets of routines are needed: (Note: replace "local-git-repo" with the appropriate path)
+And the following sets of routines are needed.
+(Make sure to download these and use add_path to include them.)
   * NuSTAR solar code in the shared Dropbox.
   	* This code is copied in the "image-Dropbox-copy" folder so you can just use add_path,'image-Dropbox-copy', /expand
-  * NuSTAR IDL code: add_path,'~/local-git-repo/nustar-idl/', /expand
+  * NuSTAR IDL code from https://github.com/NuSTAR/nustar-idl
-  * Brian's NuSTAR solar routines:  add_path,'~/local-git-repo/nustar_solar/', /expand
+  * Brian's NuSTAR solar routines from https://github.com/NuSTAR/nustar_solar

 A copy of the Dropbox NuSTAR solar code is included here for convenience.